braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_messages.md

 ---
-nav_title: "POST: Send Messages Immediately Using API Only"
+nav_title: "POST: Send Messages Immediately Using the API Only"
-article_title: "POST: Send Messages Immediately Using API Only"
+article_title: "POST: Send Messages Immediately Using the API Only"
 search_tag: Endpoint
 page_order: 4
 layout: api_page